Fertilizer maker Nutrien reports bigger loss on impairment charge

-(Reuters) - Canadian fertilizer and farm supplies dealer Nutrien Ltd (NTR.TO) reported a bigger loss in the third quarter, hit by a charge related to the closure of a potash facility.
+Nov 5 (Reuters) - Canadian fertilizer and farm supplies dealer Nutrien Ltd reported a bigger loss in the third quarter, hit by a charge related to the closure of a potash facility.

 The company, formed by the merger of Agrium Inc and Potash Corp of Saskatchewan in January, reported a net loss from continuing operations of $1.07 billion, or $1.74 per share, in the quarter ended Sept.
 30.